prabhjot5/DAILY-DIARY/README.md

 WEEK 3

-The Tool was polished by the professors and developers in infocus and it was close to completion
+The Tool was polished by the professors and developers and it was close to completion

 WEEK 4

-We compiled all the program and assemble the web application are ab application was ready to host
+We compiled all the program and assemble the  application . application was ready to host